Meditation for Wednesday January 26, 2022

-I want to believe
+I want it to be

-© 2020 Dale and Juanita Ryan
+© 2022 Dale and Juanita Ryan

 This meditation is from Rooted in God’s Love by Dale and Juanita Ryan.
 A copy of this book can be purchased HERE